Free trial

 11. help desk for reporting malfunctions

-The Provider shall provide the Customer with a help desk for reporting incidents, subject to a valid service level agreement.
+11.1 Depending on the selected license package, the Provider shall provide the Customer with a help desk for reporting incidents.
 The sole purpose of the help desk is to enable the Customer to report faults to the Provider that occur when using the Provider’s services owed under this contract.

 12. data storage